How does the single document page work?

 Can I restyle the page or customize the layout?

-The layout of the single document page is provided by the Document Library Pro plugin.
 You (or your developer) can change it by creating a custom template which overrides the template built into the plugin.

 The styling of the wider page is inherited from your theme - for example, the font sizes and colors, and whether or not it has a sidebar.
 We have provided a list of CSS selectors which you can use to change the styling.